Moody's cuts UK banks as capital worries simmer

-LONDON The credit rating of two top UK banks were cut on Friday due to the likelihood of less state support in a future crisis, as Britain sought to reassure investors its banks were well capitalised and able to cope with a European debt crisis.
+LONDON The credit rating of two top UK banks was cut on Friday due to the likelihood of less state support in a future crisis, as the government sought to reassure investors UK banks were well capitalised and able to cope with a European debt crisis.

-Ratings agency Moody's cut its rating on Royal Bank of Scotland by two notches, downgraded Lloyds by one notch, and cut its ratings on Santander UK, Co-Operative Bank, Nationwide Building Society and seven other smaller British building societies.
+Ratings agency Moody's cut its rating on Royal Bank of Scotland (RBS.L) by two notches, downgraded Lloyds (LLOY.L) by one notch, and cut its ratings on Santander UK (SAN.MC), the Co-Operative Bank, Nationwide Building Society and seven other smaller British building societies.

-Banks had been on review for possible downgrade as part of a trend where state support for lenders is being reduced, and reforms proposed last month by Britain's Independent Commission on Banking (ICB) were also expected to have a negative impact.
+Banks had been on review for possible downgrade as part of a trend where state support for lenders is being reduced, and reforms proposed last month by Britain's Independent Commission on Banking had been expected to have a negative influence.

-The ICB proposed ring-fencing the retail arms of top British banks from their riskier investment banking units, and said British banks should hold more capital.

 "The market's central expectation around the ICB impact had been for a 2-notch downgrade across the board, so it's better than expected," said Gareth Hunt, analyst at Investec.